 There are also limited issued cards that are numbered, unique art cards, and chrome and/or refractor versions.
 These aren't as popular as they used to be, but you can still find some really valuable cards this way.

 The biggest factor in card pricing is the player being featured.
-It doesn't matter if you have a Gem Mint card if it's of JaMarcus Russell or Anthony Bennett.
+It doesn't matter if you have a Gem Mint card if it's of JaMarcus Russell or LeBron James.
 Make sure you add some value to the card if it's a rookie (the first licensed card of that player).

 The second biggest factor is the condition of the card.
-Again, it doesn't matter if you have a rookie card of LeBron James if you leave it outside in the rain.
+Again, it doesn't matter if you have one of those Exquisite Collection rookie cards of LeBron if you leave it outside in the rain.

 It's also important to know how many of a certain card are out there.
 If it's a limited run, a short print, an error with only a few cards created, or a graded card with a low count it all adds to the value.